How the Instagram Hashtag Game is Changing in 2019

 When it comes to #hashtags, the only constant is how utterly powerful they can be for your engagement, brand awareness, and post virality.
 If you’re new to the hashtag game and are unfamiliar with how to utilize them on Instagram, we wrote up an excellent Instagram hashtag guide for you.

 So, hashtags are great.
 (Duh.)
 You should use them.
 (Of course.)
 But, like, how?
-Like the Instagram algorithm changes, how can you keep up with the ever-changing hashtag rules?
+This year, the Instagram algorithm changes yet again, so how can you keep up with the ever-evolving hashtag rules?

-Read on, my friends.
-And once you get up to speed on the hashtag game for 2018, you can use Sked to manage them!
+Read on, friends.
+And once you get up to speed on the hashtag game for 2019, you can use Sked to manage them!

 Best Practices for Using and Finding New Instagram Hashtags